Helping Your Company Efficiency

 The client operates a department staffed by HR specialists rather than fleet or vehicle management experts.
 There was a knowledge gap but equally as relevant was the lack of resources to manage effectively the manual process of periodically checking all the employee’s driving licences on a regular basis.

-Once consent was obtained the up-to-date driver record was obtained and reports generated for the benefit of the client.
+Once declaration was obtained the up-to-date driver record was obtained and reports generated for the benefit of the client.

 Once the initial check had been carried out the data was provided in an accessible format to the client and it was clear which drivers were most ‘at risk’ in terms of their accumulated points.